Cebu Pacific: Fleet development

-Cebu Pacific initially operated a fleet of Boeing 757-200 and McDonnell Douglas DC-9 aircraft.
-By March 2006, it phased out its 757s, and on July 26, 2006, retired its last DC-9.
+Cebu Pacific initially operated a fleet of the Boeing 757-200 and McDonnell Douglas DC-9 aircraft.
+On July 26, 2006, Cebu Pacific retired its last DC-9, while on July 31, 2006, Cebu Pacific phased out and retired its Boeing 757-200s.

 In September 2004, Cebu Pacific signed a purchase agreement with Airbus for the acquisition of twelve A319s and the lease of two A320s to replace its existing fleet of Boeing 757-200 and McDonnell Douglas DC-9 aircraft.
 It selected the CFM56 engine for its Airbus aircraft.
 It took delivery of its first A320-200 in May 2005.
 The airline went on to order more A320s in the following years, raising its total orders to twenty-two by 2010.
 The A320s supported the airline's expanding international and domestic operations.

 Turboprops were introduced to the fleet in 2007, when Cebu Pacific ordered six ATR 72-500 turboprop aircraft for its regional domestic flights.
 By 2015, these were transferred to its regional subsidiary Cebgo, with Cebu Pacific operating mainly jet aircraft.

 In 2007, the airline ordered six Airbus A330-300s for use on long-haul Middle Eastern destinations such as Dubai as well as high-density regional flights.
 Cebu Pacific received its first A330-300 on June 15, 2013.
 In 2016, the carrier ordered two more A330s to complement earlier fleet in operating new long-haul routes, such as Sydney and Melbourne.

 In June 2011, Cebu Pacific ordered 30 Airbus A321neos including nine leased; the deal was finalized in August.
 After initial deliveries in 2017 were delayed due to problems with the Pratt & Whitney PW1100G-JM geared turbofan engines, it ordered seven A321-200s on June 7, 2017.
 Cebu Pacific took delivery of its first A321ceo on March 22, 2018, followed by its first A321neo on January 20, 2019.